Python-Crash-Course/Python201/Session 0 - Git/git.md

 ---

 ## Purpose
-The idea for the rest of the course is to integrate Git into all the subsequent session.
-We'll use Git for version controlling our code for solving the exercises.
+The idea for the rest of the course is to integrate Git into all the subsequent sessions.
+We'll use Git for version controlling our code when solving the exercises.

-By the end of the course we should be pretty familiar with how Git works.
+By the end of the course we should be pretty familiar with how Git works and feel comfortable using it going forward.

+If you haven't installed Git yet you can do so from [here](https://git-scm.com/download/win).

 ---